bryfa/Narrate/README.md

 A: No hard limit, but very large projects (1000+ clips) may impact performance.
 This will be optimized in future versions.

 **Q: Can I export subtitles?**
-A: Not yet, but SRT and WebVTT export are planned for Phase 3.
+A: Yes!
+The standalone app and console tool support exporting to SRT, WebVTT, JSON, CSV, and plain text formats.
+Use the console tool for batch conversions.

 **Q: Does Narrate support MIDI?**
 A: Not currently, but MIDI timecode sync is under consideration for future versions.